Fernbush

 - Is Fernbush good for the Colorado Front Range?

-- Yes.
-Fernbush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Fernbush is a well-suited shrub for Colorado's Front Range.

 - How big does Fernbush get?